 Her research interests have changed over time.
 She has published two books, one on philosophical issues of identity and another on the nature of good and evil.
 She has published articles on innovative ways to teach logic and on the usefulness of an interview paper in a course on epistemology (theory of knowledge).
 Dr. Rushing has a long-standing interest in paranormal phenomena and is planning to investigate such experiences (e.g., ghosts) at Salem.
 To that end she would like to interview anyone at Salem who has had encounters with such phenomena while attending Salem.

 Dr. Rushing believes that philosophical ideas emerge out of everyday life and that pursuing such ideas gives great meaning to one's life.
-The advice she would give to students interested in Philosophy is that they will enjoy this field if they enjoy speculating about possibilities rather than discovering facts, if they enjoy the give-and-take of reasoned intellectual debates, if they enjoy reflecting on ideas that broaden their intellectual horizons, and if they are willing and eager to question, challenge, and criticize the status quo.
-While a B.A. in Philosophy does not prepare one for a particular occupation right out of college, research has shown that many businesses have come to appreciate the intellectual and communication skills of philosophy majors.
-The study of Philosophy is also one of the best preparations for Law School as many former students can testify.
+The advice she would give to students interested in philosophy is that they will enjoy this field if they enjoy speculating about possibilities rather than discovering facts, if they enjoy the give-and-take of reasoned intellectual debates, if they enjoy reflecting on ideas that broaden their intellectual horizons, and if they are willing and eager to question, challenge, and criticize the status quo.
+While a bachelor of arts in philosophy does not prepare one for a particular occupation right out of college, research has shown that many businesses have come to appreciate the intellectual and communication skills of philosophy majors.
+The study of philosophy is also one of the best preparations for law school as many former students can testify.